Types of Student Loans

 Your credit could also factor into other parts of your loan, like the amount of money and interest rate you’re offered.
 If you have no credit history—or your credit is less than ideal—lenders may require you to have a co-signer.

 Because private lenders can set their own terms, you may notice other differences when comparing them with federal student loans:

 - Private loans might require you to make payments while you’re still in school.

 - Private loans could have fixed or variable interest rates, depending on the lender and type of loan.
 These rates could be higher or lower than the current rates for federal student loans.

 - Private loans are typically unsubsidized, meaning you will be responsible for paying all interest.

 - Private loans may limit your options to have loans forgiven or have payments postponed.

-Depending on your situation, there might be private loans available that fit your needs.
+It’s also important to note that lenders may advertise low rates for private loans.
+But the rate you’re offered may be much higher if you don’t have the best credit.
+Depending on your situation, there still might be private loans that fit your needs.
 That could include the following areas: